Michael Pereckas / Flikr

 While adult diapers aren’t Plan A or even Plan B, they can save you from the pain and embarrassment of being caught with no options.
 Had we lived a bit further, I am sure I would have been cleaning my passenger’s seat that night.

 Especially for those of us who live with incontinence, or the inability to “hold it,” trying to find a bathroom when they are scarce is a nightmare.

-Without public restrooms, knowing you have incontinence supplies ready such as adult diapers or overnight diapers can go a long way in letting you get back to normal life (as normal as it can be during a pandemic).
+Without public restrooms, knowing you have incontinence supplies ready such as adult diapers, overnight diapers, and incontinence underwear for teens can go a long way in letting you get back to normal life (as normal as it can be during a pandemic).